yeedle/mapix/README.md

 devtools::install_github("r-spatial/mapview")
 devtools::install_github("r-spatial/mapedit")
 ```
+### Installing mapix

-Download the scripts in `src` directory and place them in your `/usr/local/bin/` directory.
-Give yourself permission to read and execute the scripts (e.g. `sudo chmod 755 /usr/local/bin/Rint` etc).
-You're all set!
+For debian-based systems, download the `mapix.deb` file and install with `apt`.
+Otherwise download the scripts in the `src` directory and place them in your `/usr/local/bin/` directory.
+Give yourself permission to read and execute the scripts (e.g. `sudo chmod 755 /usr/local/bin/Rint` etc) and you're all set!

 ## Usage